mjdxp/bashrc-cfg/README.md

-# bashrc-cfg
+# bashrc-config
-I'm too lazy to upload this at the moment.
+My config of Bash.
+Copy it to the home directory.